Villfuk02/Evolved-Reactors/README.md

 # Evolved-Reactors

-NuclearCraft Reactor Generator for Enigmatica 2 Expert.
+NuclearCraft fission reactor generator for Enigmatica 2 Expert.

 Works using an evolution algorithm.
 It can also calculate various metrics of your design.